Refinancing Your Home

 While refinancing a mortgage can save a large amount of money, it can also cost money.

 Some mortgages may feature a prepayment penalty that will result in a fee for breaking its terms.
 This fee can be a significant amount, making it important for borrowers to find out if they will face a prepayment charge, and if so, how much.
-The whole point of refinancing is to improve a borrower’s financial position, so if a prepayment charge will result in financial stress that will not be improved through a refinance, it may be wiser to stay with the current mortgage.
+If you stay with the same mortgage lender then you can typically save the fee however you don’t keep the same rate on the new funds.
+The new funds are based on the current rates.
+Some banks will put you into a second mortgage which his called a collateral charge but it they will have a different renewal date and term than your current mortgage.
+It is sometimes best to take a blend and increase so that the entire mortgage stays as one term and amortization.
+The issue is many of the Big Banks have made changes to their mortgages and don’t offer the blend and increase anymore.
+If a prepayment charge will result in financial stress that will not be improved through a refinance, it may be wiser to stay with the current mortgage.
+The Wilson Team will guide you in the right direction and set your plan for you .

 Our brokers will help you determine if breaking your mortgage to refinance and paying an early payout penalty will save you money in the long term.
 If so, the prepayment penalties can be absorbed into the new mortgage loan, leaving you without any out-of-pocket expenses to pay.